SCOOPS

 Target Audience

-The majority of SCOOPS revenue comes from large corporate events.
+The majority of SCOOPS’ revenue is generated from large corporate events.

-• General Business.
-Requests from administrative assistants or specific departments.
+- General Business: Requests typically come from administrative assistants or specific departments within businesses.

 Competitive Analysis